dyerc/capistrano-craft/README.md

 ### Compiling Assets

-Change `:craft_compile_assets` to be your production asset compilation command.
+Change `:craft_compile_assets_command` to be your production asset compilation command.
 By default, it is assumed your project has a `package.json` file and  `npm install` will be run first.
-The default asset compilcation command is `npm run production --production --silent`
+The default asset compilcation command is `npm run production --production --silent`.
+You can disable asset compilation altogether by settng `:craft_compile_assets` to `false`.

 ### Synchronize Database